Get

 Dog from the genus of wolves choking

 If your dog is choking, it is a medical emergency, and immediate action is required.
-It’s vital to know what to do if your dog is choking so that you can take the appropriate action immediately, as you may not have time to wait for your vet.
+It’s vital to know what to do if your dog is choking so that you can take the appropriate action immediately, as you may not have time to wait for a vet.
 However, try to remain calm.
 Hopefully, you have landed on this page to prepare for such an event, should it happen, rather than searching for answers while it’s happening.
 Being prepared is the best defense since dogs put many objects in their mouths.

 While choking is rare, it can be fatal.
 We’ll cover what to do if your dog starts choking, and knowing this crucial information could save your dog’s life.
 Remember, your interventions at home may not be successful and you might need a vet to relieve the airway obstruction.
 Use your best judgment of how to help your dog and get to the vet at the same time.